open-craft/opencraft/documentation/howtos.md

   that doesn't include this, the following extra cronjob can be added to extra
   configuration:

+TODO: fix the below; doesn't work because discovery user not provisioned at that stage

 ```
 EDXAPP_ADDITIONAL_CRON_JOBS:
 - name: "discovery: daily course metadata refresh"